How the HSC works: Understanding New South Wales' Year 12 ATAR System

 Often people stick with their 12 units from year 11 so that if they have a bad day, or mess up majorly on an exam, they have a fallback and it won’t drastically change their ATAR.

 As I mentioned, extension subjects are one unit.
 This is because they are half the amount of class time and a shorter exam (only 50 marks).
-However, as you can see in the example above you still do the advanced course as well.
+However, as you can see in the example above, you have to do the advanced course as well.
 So, in total, you end up taking 3 units of English if you want to do the extension course.

 Extension 2 courses are only offered in year 12 and only for English and Maths.
 You must be enrolled in Extension 1 to be able to do Extension 2, so this takes your total up to 4 units of English or math respectively.
-Math, as you can imagine, is a very challenging course that is harder than advanced or Extension 1.
-However, with English, Extension 2 is a “Major Work”.
 I will go into more detail about this in the subject section.

 For every course, regardless of the units, your final grade is made up of: